meffmadd/pandas-visual-analysis/README.rst

 From Source
 ###########

-Clone into the repository or download the `zip file <https://github.com/meffmadd/pandas-visual-analysis/archive/master.zip>`_ and run:
+To install this package from source, clone into the repository or download the `zip file <https://github.com/meffmadd/pandas-visual-analysis/archive/master.zip>`_ and run:

 .. code-block::